man0j-012/Mathematics-of-a-Web-Search-Engine/README.md

 # Web Search Engine

-A compact, self-contained C++17 search engine you can build and run locally.
+A  C++17 search engine you can build and run locally.
 It demonstrates the mathematics behind search: tokenization, an inverted index, TF‑IDF/BM25 scoring, PageRank, and a simple rank fusion.

 ## Features
 - **Tokenizer** with lowercasing, ASCII folding, stopword removal, and optional Porter stemming (very light).